ZigaHajsen/e-commerce-store/README.md

-Master Project for Complete React Developer in 2020 by Andrei Neagoie, Yihua Zhang
+Project for Complete React Developer in 2020 by Andrei Neagoie, Yihua Zhang